-Quechee Alpine Ski Club (a.k.a.
-Quechee Ski Team) is a member-driven organization, which requires a commitment by member parents to become involved in running the Club's events.
-These events usually include hosting one U14 race, two U10/12 races, and the U10/12 festival.
+Quechee Alpine Ski Club is a member-driven organization, which requires a commitment by member parents to become involved in running the Club's events.
+These events usually include hosting one U10/12 race and two VARA U10/12 Skills Projects.

 Running a safe and enjoyable event requires a large group of people working together to maintain a safe race course and organize hundreds of racers.
 Parent involvement is paramount for our team to accomplish these goals.

 Parents are expected to contribute their time to organize and run these events.
-The expectation is that each family will volunteer for a minimum of two events or other volunteer need.
-The volunteer jobs include gate judge, race registration, course maintenance during races, set up and clean up, helping to run the timing, helping at the start or the finish, filming racers, or other volunteer needs of the team.
-Please note: a parent from each family is required to be a gatekeeper at one race as one of their work commitments.
+The expectation is that each family will volunteer for a minimum of one race event or other volunteer needs.
+The race event volunteer jobs include gate judge, race registration, course maintenance during races, set up and clean up, helping to run the timing, helping at the start or the finish, and photography.
+Other volunteer needs include the banquet, auction, Quechee Cup and misc. tasks.

 Volunteer Position Descriptions